 Year launched: 2022

 Tesla offered the Model S with seven seats at one point, which was ludicrous.
-Occupants were faced backwards, strapped in with fairground ride-like racing harnesses.
+Occupants were left facing backwards, strapped in with a fairground ride-like racing harnesses.
 The Model X was a bit more sensible because it was an SUV and the same goes for the Model Y, luckily.

 Tesla offers seven seats in only the Model Y’s Long Range All-Wheel Drive trim; it costs an extra £2,500 and could be tempting for those interested in a Mercedes-Benz EQB.

 There are no new aesthetics or major changes with the seven seat option apart from the obvious, but it does eat into the boot space slightly.
-You’ll still have 753 litres with the third row folded flat and with all seven seats in place, this shrinks to a respectable 363 litres.
+You’ll still have 753-litres (though Tesla measures boot space with a different method to almost every other car maker) with the third row folded flat and with all seven seats in place, this shrinks to a respectable 363-litres.

 Usually, when extra weight is added to an EV, there’s both a range and performance compromise, but this isn’t the case with the Model Y and the range remains at 373 miles.